 There are, however, a few workarounds—ways to trade Bitcoin directly on the stock market.
 The most promising is called the Exchange Traded Fund, or ETF, which is a fund that tracks the price of Bitcoin.
-You can trade it just like any other fund.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+You can trade it just like any other fund.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 However, financial regulators have routinely blocked Bitcoin ETFs, and none are operational as of November 2020.
 The US Securities and Exchange Commission—one of the most influential regulators for crypto products—has blocked proposals for Bitcoin ETFs numerous times, and most of the products on the market today are patchwork solutions.

 ETFs became popular in the 90s, largely because they’re fairly cheap to run and don’t require a whole lot of management.
 They’re convenient, too, because you don’t have to watch the market or foot the bill for a small army of mutual fund managers.

 The premise of a Bitcoin ETF is the same.
 The price of a share of one would roughly track the price of Bitcoin, providing you with exposure to Bitcoin without having to buy cryptocurrency directly, understand how it works, or work out how to store it.
 More than that, you can trade it on publicly-traded stock markets, alongside shares in the companies that run companies like Applebees or Pizza Hut.